Juan Iturbe: AFC Bournemouth (loan)

 On 1 January 2016, Iturbe joined Premier League side AFC Bournemouth on loan for the remainder of the 2015–16 season, making just two appearances.

 Torino (loan)

 On 4 January 2017, it was announced that Iturbe had joined Torino on loan with a buying option.

 Tijuana (loan) and Pumas UNAM

 On 21 August 2017, Iturbe was loaned to Liga MX side Club Tijuana until 30 June 2018.
 Due to "sporting targets" that were reached during the season, Tijuana had to make the transfer permanent.
 They then sent Iturbe to Pumas in a swap deal.

 Aris

 On 7 August 2021, Aris officially announced the signing of Iturbe on a two-year deal.

-Iturbe had to wait until February to score his first league goal, when he sealed a 3-0 home win against Atromitos.
+Iturbe had to wait until February to score his first league goal, when he sealed a 3–0 home win against Atromitos.

+Grêmio

+On 4 July 2023, Grêmio announced the signing of Iturbe for the remainder of the season, with an option to extend for the next season.

+Return to Cerro Porteño

+On 22 December 2023, Iturbe returned to Paraguay, signing a two-year contract with his former club Cerro Porteño.

 International career

 Having spent most of his life in Paraguay, Iturbe began his international career in the youth setup of Paraguay.
 In October 2009, he was called up to the Paraguay national team by coach Gerardo Martino at the age of 16 for a friendly against Chile in November.
 Iturbe was substituted onto the field in the 73rd minute of the match for Juan Rodrigo Rojas as Paraguay were defeated 2–1 on 4 November 2009.

 As this had not been a competitive game, Iturbe was able to change allegiances if so wished.
 He later fell out with the management in Paraguay and declared his allegiance for Argentina.

 In early 2016, however, Iturbe expressed his desire to once more represent Paraguay.
 On 8 March 2016, he was called up for the 2018 FIFA World Cup qualification matches against Ecuador and Brazil.
 He made his competitive debut with Paraguay on 29 March as a substitute in the second half of the match against Brazil, making him cap-tied to Paraguay.
 He was named to Paraguay's squad for the Copa América Centenario that summer.